dibyendumajumdar/C/docs/ctour.md

-The distinction between cases 2 and 3 therefore depends on whether the right operand can be compiled in fewer than k registers, where k is the number of free registers left  af- ter  registers 0 through n are taken: 0 through n-1 are pre- sumed to contain already computed temporary results; n will, in  case  2, contain the value of the left operand while the right is being evaluated.
+The distinction between cases 2 and 3 therefore depends on whether the right operand can be compiled in fewer than k registers, where k is the number of free registers left
+after  registers 0 through n are taken: 0 through n-1 are presumed to contain already computed temporary results; n will, in  case  2, contain the value of the left operand while the right is being evaluated.

-These considerations should make clear  the  specifica- tion  codes  for  the  degree of difficulty, bearing in mind that a number of special cases are also present:
+These considerations should make clear  the
+specification  codes  for  the  degree of difficulty, bearing in mind that a number of special cases are also present:

 * **z**    is satisfied when the operand is zero, so that  special code can be produced for expressions like `x = 0`.

-* **1**    is satisfied when the operand is the constant 1, to op- timize cases like left and right shift by 1, which  can be done efficiently on the PDP-11.
+* **1**    is satisfied when the operand is the constant 1, to optimize cases like left and right shift by 1, which  can be done efficiently on the PDP-11.

 * **c**    is  satisfied  when  the operand is a positive (16-bit) constant; this takes care of some special cases in long arithmetic.

-* **a**    is  satisfied when the operand is addressible; this oc- curs not only for variables and constants, but also for some  more  complicated constructions, such as indirec- tion through a simple variable, `*p++`  where  p  is  a register  variable (because of the PDP-11's auto-incre- ment address mode), and `*(p+c)` where p is a  register and  c  is  a  constant.
-Precisely, the requirement is that the operand refers to a cell whose address can  be written as a source or destination of a PDP-11 instruc- tion.
+* **a**    is  satisfied when the operand is addressible; this occurs not only for variables and constants, but also for some  more  complicated constructions, such as indirection through a simple variable, `*p++`  where  p  is  a register  variable (because of the PDP-11's auto-increment address mode), and `*(p+c)` where p is a  register and  c  is  a  constant.
+Precisely, the requirement is that the operand refers to a cell whose address can  be written as a source or destination of a PDP-11 instruction.

-* **e**    is satisfied by an operand whose value can be generated in  a  register using no more than k registers, where k is the number of registers left (not counting the	cur- rent register).
+* **e**    is satisfied by an operand whose value can be generated in  a  register using no more than k registers, where k is the number of registers left (not counting the current register).
 The `e` stands for 'easy'.

 n    is  satisfied by any operand.
 The `n` stands for 'any-thing'.